MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

   ]
 }
 ```
 - You must only use the metadata and device fingerprinting sections of the device fingerprinting assessment template.
-If there are additional schema sections, or if you're not using the device fingerprinting assessment template, the client side integration option isn't available to you.
+If there are additional schema sections, or if you're not using the device fingerprinting assessment template, the client-side integration option isn't available to you.

-When you reach the **Settings** page of the assessment wizard for a device fingerprinting template, you'll see the client side integration option available to you.
-After choosing to enable the client side integration, you'll select the external call with the JWKS response format that you set up.
+When you reach the **Settings** page of the assessment wizard for a device fingerprinting template, you'll see the client-side integration option available to you.
+After choosing to enable the client-side integration, you'll select the external call with the JWKS response format that you set up.

 To complete the client-side integration setup, to return the encrypted response in the browser you must use a modified version of the following JavaScript example.